HubTou/MinecraftRegionManager/README.md

 Installation
 ============
-Just copy the target/MinecraftRegionManager-0.9.jar in your server plugins subdirectory and relaunch your server.
+Just copy the resulting jar file in your server plugins subdirectory and relaunch your server.

 Caveats
 =======